Your wedding photographer is someone you will be trusting to capture some of the most cherished memories of your lifetime.

 While looking through a photographer’s portfolio or blog, try not to get distracted by cute wedding ideas or detail and focus on images that would matter the most to you if they were of your big day.

-If when looking through real weddings you’re seeing mostly beautiful photographs of flowers, cakes and shoes, accompanied by only a few average photos of couples, it means that for some reason the photographer is heavily relying on the so-called ‘filler shots’ (contextual images of surroundings, objects etc) to make their work look good.
+If when looking through real weddings you’re seeing mostly beautiful photographs of flowers provided by flower delivery in Deer Park TX, cakes and shoes, accompanied by only a few average photos of couples, it means that for some reason the photographer is heavily relying on the so-called ‘filler shots’ (contextual images of surroundings, objects etc) to make their work look good.

 Would it make you happy if most photos from your wedding day didn’t contain actual people?
 Or if the photos of you and your other half were lacklustre but the photos of curtains were magazine-worthy?
 If great shots of your jewellery, bouquet and centrepieces is what matters the most to you, then congratulations, you’ve found your perfect photographer!
 But if you’re looking for someone to capture emotions, little moments between you and your other half and candid photographs of guests interacting and yet you’re not seeing anything like that in the photographer’s portfolio – perhaps it’s not their strong suit?